Law School - How Do I Choose a School?

 Ideally, selecting law schools to apply to involves research and introspection.
 Many students rely on rankings to determine where to apply to law school.
 While a school’s reputation can be important, we recommend that you gather information both about law schools and yourself to arrive at your own set of criteria that can help you make an informed decision about the law schools that are best for you.

-- Attend Cal’s Law School Fair in October to talk face-to-face with law school representatives.
+- Attend Cal’s Law School Fair in the fall semester to talk face-to-face with law school representatives.

 - Check the Cal Career Center's online Calendar for Law School visits and law related information panels.